itt-learning-groups/2021_07_14/README.md

 Here's one way to try.
 It's doomed in this particular case, but it will give us an opportunity to further investigate the way a deployment rollout works:

-The todoapi pods belong to a `deployment`, and the whole point of a `deployment` is that it's a `replicaSet` that has a deployment "strategy", like "rollout".
+The todoapi pods belong to a `deployment`, and the whole point of a `deployment` is that it's a `replicaSet` that has a deployment "strategy", like "RollingUpdate".

 We've seen rollout in action while updating our deployment earlier.

-We haven't specified a deployment strategy, so we're getting the default rollout strategy with its default settings.
+We haven't specified a deployment strategy, so we're getting the default RollingUpdate strategy with its default settings.

 * Describe the deployment.
 You should see "RollingUpdateStrategy:  25% max unavailable, 25% max surge".
 This corresponds to adding a `spec.strategy` like the following to our deployment.yaml:

+      type: RollingUpdate
       rollingUpdate:
         maxSurge: 25%
         maxUnavailable: 25%
-      type: RollingUpdate

 (Note that you can also choose a non-default "Recreate" deployment strategy that terminates *all* pods in the replicaSet before deploying their replacements: I.e. you get a momentary service interruption.
 RollingUpdate is specifically designed to avoid that.)